shameekagarwal/shameekagarwal.github.io/_posts/2023-07-23-snowflake.md

   - virtual warehouses managed by us
   - virtual warehouses managed y cloud services
 - we can also monitor credits used by serverless compute. recall how it is broken down by services
-- so, we use `metering_history` for this, and filter out the rows for virtual warehouses
+- so, we use `metering_history` for this, and filter out the rows for virtual warehouses by using `service_type != 'WAREHOUSE_METERING'` (we already created a chart for the warehouse_metering table above)
   ```sql
   select
       date_trunc('month', start_time),